lobolauren/Undergrad-Calendar-Website/Readme.md

 - Searching by terms for Carleton is not supported.
 Thus, terms will not be shown in the course blocks for Carleton courses.

 ### Make Graph
+- To view the description of a particular course, you can click on that course in the graph.
+  - You also have the ability to simulate dropping the course which will show what courses you can't take if that course was dropped.
-- Graphing by program is not supported for Carleton
+- Graphing by program is not supported for Carleton.
 - The colour of the dotted lines alternate between a list of pre-determined colours: 'blue', 'orange', 'red', 'purple', 'yellow'.
 When a group of dotted lines are the same colour, they are related by the 1 OF/OR pre-requsite.